reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerShell_GetAllFilesWithNoCheckedInVersion.md

 - Dreaded message "File is deleted" appears.
 ![file is deleted](../images/PowerShell_GetAllFilesWithNoCheckedInVersion/Messagefileisdeleted.png)

-2. Overlooked Check-Ins:  When **Require Check Out** option under versioning settings of any library is set to "Yes" and the uploader forget to check in the file.
+2. **Overlooked Check-Ins**:  When **Require Check Out** option under versioning settings of any library is set to "Yes" and the uploader forget to check in the file.

 ![file is deleted](../images/PowerShell_GetAllFilesWithNoCheckedInVersion/RequireDocsToBeCheckedOut.png)